eliotstock/dro/SERVER.md

 1. (Optional) Update the firmware in your router, factory reset, reconfigure.
 1. Get a Raspberry Pi 400 (keyboard with Raspberry Pi 4 inside) and a monitor.
+1. (Optional) If re-installing, back up the following from the existing target.
+    1. `~/[repo_dir]/dro/out/dro.log`
+    1. `~/[repo_dir]/dro/out/database.db`
+    1. `~/.ssh/authorized_keys`
-1. From the host, image the SD card with Ubuntu Server LTS.
+1. From the host, use the Raspberry Pi Imager to write the SD card with Ubuntu Server LTS 64 bit.
 1. Unplug the ethernet cable before booting.
 Goal: this server has never been online before it's been hardened a bit.
 1. Boot the target.
 Wait for cloud-init to run before logging in.
-Default u & p: `ubuntu`/`ubuntu`.
+    1. Default u & p: `ubuntu`/`ubuntu`.
+    1. You're required to change your password.
+Don't worry much about the strength of it too much cause we're going to remove the `ubuntu` user in a tick.
 1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
 1. Add a new user and remove the default `ubuntu` one.
     1. `sudo adduser [username]`.
     1. Add the new user to the `sudo` group:`sudo usermod -aG sudo [username]`
     1. `exit`
     1. Log in using the new user.
-    1. `sudo deluser [username]`
+    1. `sudo deluser ubuntu`
+    1. `sudo rm -rf /home/ubuntu`
 1. Disable `cloud-init`
     1. `sudo touch /etc/cloud/cloud-init.disabled`
     1. `sudo reboot`